coderplay/gradle-template/README.md

 ## Artifactory

-By itself the above build.gradle will pull from Maven Central and publish to Maven Central, to use Netflix infrastructure we provide an "init script" to orchestrate Gradle to use artifacts.netflix.com.
+By itself the above build.gradle will pull from Maven Central and publish to Maven Central, to use TangoMe infrastructure we provide an "init script" to orchestrate Gradle to use artifacts.tango.me.
 This pulls in artifactory.gradle, which is sourced from //depot/Tools/nebula-boot/artifactory.gradle.
 It's job is to:

 * Set ivy cache directory to a Jenkins friendly one
 * Add jfrog build-into plugin to classpath, add it as a plugin and configure it to publish to {{libs-$\{project.status}-local}}
 * Remove all repositories
-* Add artifacts.netflix.com/ext-releases-local as the only repository
+* Add artifacts.tango.me/ext-releases-local as the only repository

 Two targets available to use artifactoryi:
 * uploadArtifactory - Call out to compile against internal repository